Spring 1916: Ludwig Wittgenstein is on his way to the Eastern Front.

 Wherever We Are When We Come To The End digs into the form and the language of the Tractatus, following Wittgenstein through the war and his own conflicts with words and silence, violence and grief, time and eternity.
 The result is a highly original formal experiment and a poetic fantasia on logic, love and war.

 Hotel and RTE Culture have kindly published extracts from the book.
-Dan Fuller interviewed me for Burley Fisher Books’ Isolation Station podcast.
+Dan Fuller interviewed me for Burley Fisher Books’ Isolation Station podcast, and I discussed Shakespeare, Wittgenstein, house parties and holy fools with Luke Kennard and Adam Biles on the Shakespeare & Co podcast.
 I read from the poem on RTE Radio 1’s Arena and David Collard’s Carthorse Orchestra.
 Buzz Magazine and Review 31 gave Wherever enthusiastic reviews, Jack Solloway interviewed me for The London Magazine, and I wrote a short essay on Wittgenstein, war, and silence for Lit Hub.
 I read from Wherever, and debated the Tractatus as poetry with James C Klagge and Duncan Richter, at the British Wittgenstein Society’s Tractatus Centenary Lecture (video here).
+David Collard chose Wherever as one of his poetry books of the year for 2021.

 FMcM have produced a gorgeous series of short films on the book – an introduction, a reading and a short reflection.